 LIMITATIONS

-We are in a constant state of change and are working to master the challenges and limits of our mission as best we can.
+We are constantly evolving and working to master the challenges and limits of our mission in the best possible way.
 Here you can find out which topics push us to our limits and how we deal with them.

 LIMIT: OCEAN PLASTIC

-In 2018, we launched a “Fishing-for-Litter” project in Indonesia, where fishermen collected plastic waste as by-catch directly from the sea.
+In 2018, we started a "fishing-for-litter" project in Indonesia, where fishermen collected plastic waste as bycatch directly from the sea.
 Over time, the clean-up program has evolved.
 Collecting plastic directly from the sea is becoming increasingly costly and inefficient.
-The majority of efforts are now concentrated on collecting plastic waste from coastal areas on land, including beaches, rivers, mangroves and villages.
-This approach has a significantly greater impact, as it prevents plastic from entering the ocean in the first place.
-Plastic that is already in the ocean is difficult to remove completely, as it is dispersed by wind and waves, breaks down into smaller pieces and sinks to the seabed.
-Therefore, today only a small portion of the collected plastic waste is retrieved from the sea as by-catch by our network of fishermen.
+The majority of efforts now focus on collecting plastic waste from coastal areas on land, including beaches, rivers, mangroves, and villages.
+This approach has a significantly greater impact as it prevents plastic from entering the ocean in the first place.
+Plastic that is already in the ocean is difficult to remove completely as it is dispersed by wind and waves, breaks down into smaller pieces, and sinks to the ocean floor.
+Therefore, today only a small portion of the collected plastic waste is retrieved from the sea as bycatch by our network of fishermen.

 LIMIT: SCALING